• (314) 338-8865

 Definition of Search Engine Marketing

 Search engine marketing (SEM) is a digital marketing strategy that uses paid ad campaigns on search engine results pages (SERPs) to increase brand visibility and boost the number of clicks and users directed to your company website.
-SEM encompasses both search engine optimization (SEO) and pay-per-click (PPC) advertising.
-However, it’s important that SEM itself isn’t used interchangeably with SEO and PPC.
+SEM encompasses search engine optimization (SEO) and pay-per-click (PPC) advertising.
+However, SEM itself mustn’t be used interchangeably with SEO and PPC.

 With SEM, businesses can also track, measure, and analyze the effectiveness of their paid search campaigns, allowing them to optimize their digital marketing strategy and improve their ROI.
 This data-driven approach helps businesses to make informed decisions about where to allocate their marketing budget and which keywords or ad copies are most effective in generating leads and driving sales.